alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 You have 3 option for your phone number:

-1. Transfer your American phone number if you have it
+1. transfer your American phone number if you have it
-2. Transfer your Google Voice number if you have one
+2. transfer your Google Voice number if you have one
-3. Get new number
+3. get new number

 You need activate this number.
 For this you need install [Google Fi](https://play.google.com/store/apps/details?id=com.google.android.apps.tycho) on your phone.

+Unfortunately this app isn't available when you outside USA.

-Being outside of USA you have several options:
+But nevertheless you have several options:

+1. go to USA and activate there
+2. install VPN on you phone, for example [TunnelBear VPN](https://play.google.com/store/apps/details?id=com.tunnelbear.android), clean cashe on your phone and turn off location. (probably it won't work, because Google detects VPN connection).
+3. if you have 2 devices, install VPN on one and connect second using hotspot. (probably won't work nether)
+4. download and install app APK from [APKMirror](https://www.apkmirror.com/) or [apkpure](https://apkpure.com/).

 1. Go to